twse/random-stuff/Third-Party Notices.md

 None of these notices may be changed or removed for any reason.

+## For use of CFSPoker
+Copyright (c) 1995-1996 by C F S Nevada, Inc.<br />
+Written by Dick Goran

+### Acknowledgements
+Initial testing was overseen by **Chip Shapiro**, Las Vegas OS/2 BESTeam member, with additional effort by numerous beta testers including **Irv Spalten** and his OS/2 Advisor group.

+Editorial assistance in preparing the documentation was provided by **David Moskowitz** of Productivity Solutions, Inc. Graphic assistance was provided by **George Norby** of Las Vegas, Nevada.

+**Factoid:** Of the thousands of hands played during testing, three resulted in Royal Flushes.
+The first was by the program's author, Dick Goran, on December 20, 1995 (a one card draw).
+The second Royal was made by Sharon Moskowitz (and certified by her father, David).
+Goran made another Royal on April 26, 1996 while preparing the final beta version of the program (a three card draw).

 ## For use of File Hound
 Copyright © 1997 Aaron R. Gaalswyk

 Aaron R. Gaalswyk (the AUTHOR) grants you a non-exclusive, non-transferable license to the SOFTWARE (hereinafter defined), free of charge, provided that you adhere to the terms of this license agreement.

 The SOFTWARE is licensed, not sold.
 The AUTHOR does not transfer title to the SOFTWARE to you.
 No rights are granted to you other than those listed in this license agreement.
 By installing or USING (hereinafter defined) the SOFTWARE, you signify your agreement to the terms of this license agreement.

+## For use of HTMLGen
+Copyright © 1993-1999 American Coders Ltd.<br />
+Written by Joseph McVerry

+## For use of Icon Heaven
+Copyright © 1996 The Frobozz Magic Software Company<br />
+Written by Paul van Keep

 ## For use of LXOPT
 The LXOPT software and accompanying documentation may be distributed and used free of charge but are copyright (C) 1994-1997 Functional Software Limited.
 All rights reserved.